tonethar/IGME-330-Fall-2021/projects/project-1.md

       - Nearby restaurants --> [Yelp API](http://www.yelp.com/developers/documentation)
       - Current weather and forecasts --> [openweathermap.org/api](https://openweathermap.org/api)
       - Business and start-up info --> [data.crunchbase.com/v3.1/docs](https://data.crunchbase.com/v3.1/docs)
-    - x. **Another Option - make your own API in PHP (you can do this for ONE of the required APIs):**
-      - the data should be useful and not an otherwise widely available subset from another public API
-      - you should have **a lot** of data - 50 to 100 records at least
-      - the API must have at least 2 [*endpoints*](https://dev.socrata.com/docs/endpoints.html), and be "queryable" - meaning that parameters can be passed to it, and it won't just return the same JSON file everytime it is called
-      - the example in the *Project 3 Proposal* dropbox was a database of ice cream stands (which often don't show up in Yelp), similar things would be flea markets, farm stands, etc
-      - or another custom dataset (a comprehensive RPG web service?), or ???
-    - xi.
+    - x.
 Here are the "Blacklisted" APIs that you **MAY NOT** use for this project (but if you can envision a compelling use case, just ask us, in advance):
       - Any API from GIPHY - https://developers.giphy.com/docs/ (we love Giphy, but we don't want a bunch of "Giphy Finder++" Apps)
       - The iTunes Search API - https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/
-    - xii. **Important note:** - This is a Web programming class so I expect you to "roll your own" when it comes to adding Web service capability to your pages:
+    - xi. **Important note:** - This is a Web programming class so I expect you to "roll your own" when it comes to adding Web service capability to your pages:
       - That means that JavaScript "widgets" that display (for example) Twitter feeds or the current weather are expressly forbidden
       - You have the knowledge to write these yourself if you desire this sort of functionality in your project.